Terry Allen (Real

 Bob Mitchell (Real

-Name: Lonnie Matherne III) - WTMA PD
+Name: Lonnie A. Matherne, Jr.) - WTMA PD

 and DJ in the early 1960s.
 Joined WTMA in early 1963 from KAOK in Lake